laurenbmarch/GoldBadgeConsoleAppChallenges/README.md

 ### :computer: Eleven Fifty Academy
-I would not be this far along in my coding journey without Elven Fifty Academy.
-To learn more about thim click here: [Eleven Fifty Academy](https://elevenfifty.org/).
+I would not be this far along in my coding journey without Eleven Fifty Academy.
+To learn more about them click here: [Eleven Fifty Academy](https://elevenfifty.org/).